Jennie June (autobiographer): Identity and transition

-At the age of 28, June fulfilled his lifelong desire to have an orchiectomy, removal of the testicles.
-June expected this would make him healthier and decrease his extreme and "disturbing" desires for sex, and eliminate some masculine features he disliked, such as facial hair.
+At the age of 28, June fulfilled their lifelong desire to have an orchiectomy, the removal of the testicles.
+June expected this would make them healthier and decrease their extreme and "disturbing" desires for sex and eliminate some masculine features they disliked, such as facial hair.
 During that era, there was the incorrect but widespread medical belief that nocturnal emissions would damage a person's health and intelligence, and June was fearful of that possibility.
 Castration was one of the commonly recommended treatments thought to cure males of inversion.

 Community and activism

-As a young adult, June found safe havens in places such as the gay bar Paresis Hall in New York City to express his feminine identity.
-Paresis Hall, or Columbia Hall, was one of many establishments considered the center of homosexual nightlife where male prostitutes would do as female prostitutes did, soliciting men under an effeminate persona.
-Places like Paresis Hall provided a place where people like June could gather and feel more free to express themselves and socialize with similar people in a time when cross dressing was socially unacceptable and illegal.
+As a young adult, June found safe havens in places such as the gay bar Paresis Hall, or Columbia Hall, in New York City to express their feminine identity.
+Paresis Hall was one of many establishments considered the center of homosexual nightlife where male prostitutes would solicit men under an effeminate persona.

 June was one of the members of the Cercle Hermaphroditos in 1895, led by pseudonymous Roland Reeves, along with other androgynes who frequented Paresis Hall.
-The purpose of the organization was "to unite for defense against the world's bitter persecution," and to show that being an invert was natural.
+The purpose of the organization was "to unite for defense against the world's bitter persecution" and to show that being an invert was natural.
 The Cercle is noted by transgender historian Susan Stryker as "the first known informal organization in the United States to concern itself with what we might now call transgender social justice issues".
 Little evidence of the Cercle's existence is known to survive today, outside of June's autobiography.
 If it issued any pamphlets, none are yet known to historians.
 For this reason, some historians have raised questions about whether the Cercle existed at all.